George Radachowsky

-George Joseph Radachowsky Jr. (born September 7, 1962) is an American former professional football defensive back who played five seasons in the National Football League (NFL) with the Indianapolis Colts and New York Jets.
-He was selected by the Los Angeles Rams in the seventh round of the 1984 NFL draft after playing college football at Boston College.
+George Joseph Radachowsky Jr. (born September 7, 1962) is an American former professional football player who was a defensive back for five seasons in the National Football League (NFL) with the Indianapolis Colts and New York Jets.
+He was selected by the Los Angeles Rams in the seventh round of the 1984 NFL draft after playing college football for the Boston College Eagles.

 Early life

 George Joseph Radachowsky Jr. was born on September 7, 1962, in Danbury, Connecticut.
 He attended Rogers Park Junior High School for ninth grade.
 He then attended Danbury High School and was a three-year letterman in football, basketball, and baseball.
 He was also a team captain in all three sports his senior year.
 He earned All-State, All-Area, and All-County honors in football.
 Radachowsky was inducted into the Danbury High School Hall of Fame in 2018.

 College career

-Radachowsky was a four-year letterman for the Boston College Eagles from 1980 to 1983.
+Radachowsky was a four-year letterman for the Eagles at Boston College from 1980 to 1983.
 He recorded one interception as a freshman in 1980.
 He returned seven interceptions for 51 yards in 1981 while also returning four kickoffs for 74 yards and three punts for two yards, garnering Associated Press (AP) honorable mention All-East recognition.
 His seven interceptions were tied for third-most in the country in 1981.
 He totaled 57 tackles, two interceptions, and five punt returns for 65 yards in 1982.
 Radachowsky accumulated 39 tackles, four interceptions, and ten pass deflections his senior year in 1983, earning AP second-team All-East and first-team All-ECAC accolades.
 He played in the East-West Shrine Game after his senior season.

 Radachowsky also played baseball for the Eagles during his sophomore and junior years, and was the team's starting center fielder.
 He graduated from Boston College with a Bachelor of Science in marketing in 1984, and was inducted into the school's Varsity Club Hall of Fame in 2010.